dataminer-site/dataminer-site.github.io/docs/archive/0.7/sql/duckdb_table_functions.md

 The [`information_schema.schemata`](./information_schema) system view provides a more standardized way to obtain metadata about database schemas.

 ## duckdb_sequences
-The `duckdb_sequences()` function provides metadata about the sequences available in the DuckDB instance.
+The `duckdb_sequences()` function provides metadata about the sequences available in the DataMiner instance.

 | Column | Description | Type |
 |:---|:---|:---|